-This shows the percentage of visitors of your website, that leave very soon, without navigating to any other page of it.
+The bounce rate shows the percentage of visitors on your website, who leave the website after viewing one page without navigating to any other page.
 Very useful metric in evaluating landing page designs as well as page designs in general.

 Formula: # of people that exited the website without navigating to any other page of it / # of all people that visited your website